 Lovers Point Beach

-This popular Pacific Grove beach is literally crawling with slimy and creepy critters.
+This popular Pacific Grove beach is crawling with slimy and creepy critters.
 The jagged rocks near Lovers Point's shoreline create an ideal spot for small crabs, mussels and lots of kelp!

 17-Mile Drive

 Among the various golf courses and celebrity mansions along 17-Mile Drive in Pebble Beach lay some of the finest tide pools the Monterey Bay National Marine Sanctuary has to offer.
 The shallow and rocky shores are full of creatures waiting to be discovered.
-Keep in mind there is a $10.50 (cash only) fee into the gates of Pebble Beach.
+Keep in mind there is a $10.50 (cash only) fee at the gates of Pebble Beach.